RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 As they walked the hallways to Trouble's room, Brun recognized the habit of purposefully quiet footsteps from months ago when she had been practicing the same thing with Dee.
 Her form wasn't the precise and purposeful one that Brun had practiced, but it did speak more of her circumstances than Trouble had said aloud so far.

 Looking ahead again and realizing they were still ten doors away from the room, Brun found herself focusing on Trouble's hand in hers.
-Their long delicate fingers felt soft in her hand, except for a rough patch that assumably was a graze she could feel near the heel of their palm.
+Their long delicate fingers felt soft in her hand, except for a rough patch that presumably was a graze she could feel near the heel of their palm.
+Her brow furrowed in anger.
 Brun didn't know why she felt this strongly about someone she didn't know having signs of obvious injury, she considered her own attention hard to win.
-Did she see Trouble as akin to an animal, small and harmless?
+Did she see Trouble as akin to an animal?
+Small and harmless?
 Or did she feel safe because they didn't talk much?
 Did that say something about her?
 Only liking someone who said nothing back?
-Like some sort of doll?
+Like some sort of voyeur?

 Brun wrestled her mind out of her own self obsessive thoughts and counted the steps out as they arrived at the room.

 "Three, two, one, this door.
 We've given you suite 17."
 Brun announced, hip checking the security pad with her master key to momentarily unlock it.
 And when Trouble made no moves to open the door and Brun still had no free hands, she lost her cool.
 Kicking out and delicately swiping the door handle down with her foot while at the same time pushing it open in the brief window where it could move before the lock re-armed.
-Brun pulled herself together again while silently reprimanding herself and trying to not congratulate herself on the successful trick.
+Brun pulled herself together again while silently reprimanding herself for the violence and trying to not congratulate herself on the successful trick.

 She lead Trouble into the room, pointing out the bathroom and kitchenette, placing the food down on the counter in the latter, before leading them to the bed.
 Trouble still looked exhausted on top of injured, even if Brun had just taken them out of a room with a bed, they still looked like they needed more rest.
 Even if they'd just been sleeping and resting they looked like they needed another whole week's worth of rest.
 Fetching her, now cooling, plate of food Brun tried to get Trouble's attention again.